golubitsky/blog/quotes.md

 > Production and ritual are mutually exclusive.

 — _The disappearance of ritual_ ("From Duelling to Drone Wars", p.
 75), Byung-Chul Han

+> ... the importance of contrapuntal organization in the works of Chopin or Schubert

+> The relation of species counterpoint to the voice leading of composition resembles the connection between a fundamental scientific or philosophical concept and its manifold elaborations and developments.

+— _Counterpoint in Composition_ (pp. xvi and xviii), Salzer and Schachter

+> It is an evil when the drama of a life does not continue in others for reason of their deafness or ignorance.

+— _Finite and Infinite Games_ (p.
+32), James P. Carse